Arpan0995/expense-tracker/README.md

 ## Description

-Expense Tracker is an app for logging expenses by category.
+Expense Manager is an app for logging expenses by category.
 It's a great way to keep track of your spending and categorize the data to gain useful insights.
 This is a backend only App as of now and can be interacted with only using REST APIs.

 ## Technologies Used